Mister-Kin/OpenDocs/README.md

 3. Store file correctly based on path of document directory structure (this step is not necessary if you are cloning the entire repository).
 4. Compile the source code using the Tex engine.

+***P.S.
+Install GitZip, a browser plug-in, to download a individual folder or file from the repository instead of downloading or cloning the entire repository.***

+GitZip for Firefox: [Jump to Installation Page][]

+[Jump to Installation Page]: https://addons.mozilla.org/zh-CN/firefox/addon/gitzip/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search
 [TeX Live]: https://tug.org/texlive
 [VS Code]: https://code.visualstudio.com
 [LaTeXWorkshop]: https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop#review-details